AmitDesai-1/DC_BUCK_CONVERTER/README.md

 # DC_BUCK_CONVERTER
-I am Amit Desai
+I am Amit Desai.
-This is my new project to develop DC to DC buck converter using LMR51450 this project file includes BOM, Schematics and Kicad Design file
+This is my new project to develop DC to DC buck converter using LMR51450.
+This project file includes BOM, Schematics and Kicad Design file